-Dual Degree Engineering Program

-Mathematics Major

-44 Credit Hours

-All mathematics ma ajors are required to complete all of the following courses:

-COMP 221 Foundations of Computer Systems 3

-Or COMP 235 Python Programming

-Or COMP 331 Programming in C++

-MATH 145 Calculus I 4

-MATH 225 Linear Algebra 3

-MATH 243 Discrete Mathematics 3

-MATH 245 Calculus II 4

-MATH 246 Calculus III

-MATH 299 Mathematical Modeling Seminar 2

-MATH 310 Elementary Differential Equations

-MATH 323 Intro to Mathematical Statistics 3

-MATH 327 Modern Applied Algebra 3

-MATH 425 Real Analysis

-Mathematics major rs must also complete at least three courses (worth at least three credit hours each) from the fol lowing list or any

-course with a math prerequisite of Calculus 1 or above.
-The student's advisor must contact the Office of the Registr ar in writing to

-apply courses not li sted below to this requirement.

-BSHS 210 Statistical Analysis 3

-PHYS 221 General Physics I 5

-PHYS 222 General Physics II 5

-PHYS 265 Scientific Programming 3

-COMP 431 C++ Programming II 3

-Mathematics Ed lucation Major (Gr.
-6-12)

-The student must complete the Liberal Studies requirements for Teacher Education, the Secondary Education Minor requirements and the following additional courses:

-COMP 221 Foundations of Computer Systems .
-3

-Or COMP 235 Python Programming

-Or COMP 331 Programming in C++

-MATH 145 Calculus I .
-4

-MATH 222 Modern Geometry .
-3

-MATH 225 Linear Algebra .
-3

-MATH 243 Discrete Mathematics .
-3
+The Department of Mathematics and Physics offer the following: Majors Minors Bachelor of Arts in Mathematics Mathematics Bachelor of Arts in Mathematics Education (Gr.
+6-12) Physics Bachelor of Science in Physics Transfer Program Applied Physics Dual Degree Engineering Program Engineering Physics Traditional Physics Mathematics Major 44 Credit Hours All mathematics majors are required to complete all of the following courses: COMP 221 Or COMP 235 Python Programming Or COMP 331 Programming in C++ MATH 145 MATH 225 MATH 243 Discrete Mathematics 3 Calculus II 4 MATH 245 MATH 246 MATH 299 MATH 310 MATH 323 MATH 327 MATH 425 Mathematics majors must also complete at least three courses (worth at least three credit hours each) from the following list or any course with a math prerequisite of Calculus 1 or above.
+The student's advisor must contact the Office of the Registrar in writing to apply courses not listed below to this requirement.
+BSHS 210 PHYS 221 PHYS 222 PHYS 265 COMP 431 Mathematics Education Major (Gr.
+6-12) 47 Credit Hours The student must complete the Liberal Studies requirements for Teacher Education, the Secondary Education Minor requirements and the following additional courses: COMP 221 Or COMP 235 Python Programming Or COMP 331 Programming in C++ MATH 145 MATH 222 MATH 225

-MATH 245 Calculus II .
-4
+MATH 243 MATH 245

-MATH 246 Calculus III .
-4